platformsh/platformsh-docs/docs/src/development/ssh/_index.md

 {{< tiered-feature "Enterprise and Elite" >}}

-To enhance security, Enterprise and Elite customers can enforce MFA over SSH on their organization.
+To enhance security, Enterprise and Elite customers can enforce MFA over SSH within their organization.
-This means that every project contributor within your organization must enable MFA in their account in order to run Git commands, or to SSH in an environment.
+When this is enabled, every project contributor within your organization must enable MFA in their account to run Git commands or to SSH in an environment.
-To enable this feature, open a support ticket and request to enforce MFA over SSH on your organization.
+To enable this feature, open a support ticket and request for MFA over SSH to be enforced within your organization.

 If you have trouble accessing an environment with MFA enabled, see how to [add a second factor](./troubleshoot-ssh.md#add-a-second-authentication-factor).